 In 1961, the Institute of African Studies was established at the University of Ghana to promote the study of African culture, history, society, and thought.
 Then-President Nkrumah eagerly championed Its establishment.
 Music scholarship has featured heavily within the Institute from its genesis.
 Nkrumah himself was a pianist and avid fan of music – having endorsed and been supported by numerous highlife bands, seeing the value of traditional music in reinforcing the new nation’s identity and in seeing the potential for African art music to explore uncharted territories.

-The Department has produced significant scholarship across a broad range of domains, including leading in ethnomusicological scholarship in Ghana and across Africa, faculty composers who have written symphonies, concertos and for orchestras of traditional instruments and had their works performed across the world, music theorists with revolutionary ideas and who have defined entire genres of scholarship such as Willy Anku on the study of African rhythms with his Structural Set Theory and John Collins on the study of highlife music in the academy.
+The Department has produced significant scholarship across a broad range of domains, including leading in ethnomusicological scholarship across the continent, faculty composers who have written symphonies, concertos and for orchestras of traditional instruments and had their works performed across the world, music theorists with revolutionary ideas and who have defined entire genres of scholarship such as Willy Anku on the study of African rhythms with his Structural Set Theory and John Collins on the study of highlife music in the academy.

 The Department continues to remain at the forefront of developments in African and global music and, in 2023, hosted the world conference of the International Council of Traditional Musics (ICTM).
 It followed hosting the council's African Musics Study Group in 2018.